pbastowski/angular2-now/README.md

 ## Angular 2.0 component syntax using Angular 1.x and Babel with Meteor

-This is very much a work in progress.
 I was really curious if I could use the Angular 2 @ Component syntax in Angular 1, by using Babel.
 Apparently I can, and it is not too difficult either.
 Ok, so it's not Angular 2, but it looks like it.
-Anyway, have a look, play around with it and let me know what you think.
+Anyway, it's a work in progress.
+So, have a look, play around with it and let me know what you think.

 You are also welcome to contribute to this project.